-Must be studying in an Indian school system since 30 November 2020 or earlier.
+Must be studying in an Indian school system since 30 November 2022 or earlier.

-- 4. Must not have passed (or scheduled to complete) class 12 board examination earlier than 30 November 2022. - 5.
-Must not have commenced (or planning to commence) studies in a university or equivalent institution by 1 June, 2023. - Must not be appearing in NSEJS 2022.
+- 4. Must be studying in Class X, XI, or XII at the time of enrolment. - 5.
+Must not have passed (or scheduled to complete) Class XII board examination earlier than 30 November 2024. - 6.
+Must not have commenced (or planning to commence) studies in a university or equivalent institution by 1 June, 2025. - 7.
+Must not be appearing in National Standard Examination in Junior Science (NSEJS) 2024.